eduardogr/evalytics/README.md

 There's an [Evalytics config](./config.ini) to help you configure your Evalytics instance:

-* *Google*
+* **Google**

-  - FOLDER: Google Drive folder where files are stored.
+  - folder: Google Drive folder where files are stored.
-  - ORGCHART: Google Spreadsheet where employees are listed.
-[See the example](./examples/eval-process/0_existing_OrgChart.csv).
+  - org_chart: Google Spreadsheet where employees are listed.
+[See an example](./examples/eval-process/0_existing_OrgChart.csv).
-  - FORM_MAP: Google Spreadsheet where employees forms are listed by kind of form.
-[See the example](./examples/eval-process/0_existing_FormMap.csv).
+  - form_map: Google Spreadsheet where employees forms are listed by kind of form.
+[See an example](./examples/eval-process/0_existing_FormMap.csv).
+  - form_responses_folder: Google Drive folder where response files are stored.
+  - eval_report_template_id: Google Document ID where we've defined our eval report template.
+[See an example](./examples/eval-process/0_existing_EvalReportTemplate.md).
+  - eval_report_prefix_name: Prefix for eval reports documents we are going to create.
+      - e.g. if prefix is 'Eval Report: ', files generated for employee1 and employee2 are going to have titles; 'Eval Report: employee1' and 'Eval Report: employee2'

-* *Company*
+* **Company**

-  - DOMAIN: domain of your company, e.g. mycompany.com.
+  - domain: domain of your company, e.g. mycompany.com.
 This will be used for email delivery.
-  - NUMBER_OF_EMPLOYEES: number of employees in your [orgchart file](./examples/eval-process/0_existing_OrgChart.csv)
+  - number_of_employees: number of employees in your [orgchart file](./examples/eval-process/0_existing_OrgChart.csv)

 Fill the [Evalytics config](./config.ini) to let it work properly.